stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 …is valid.
 It makes sense!

-The actual effect of the pragma is to generate a specialized version of specified function and a rewrite rule (they are described in the section about rewrite rules below with more details of how `SPECIALIZE` works) which rewrites calls to the original function to calls to the specialized its version whenever types match.
+The actual effect of the pragma is to generate a specialized version of the specified function and a rewrite rule (they are described in the section about rewrite rules below with more details of how `SPECIALIZE` works) which rewrites calls to the original function to calls to its specialized version whenever the types match.

-There is a way to specialize all methods in a type class for specific instance of that class.
+There is a way to specialize all methods in a type class for specific instances of that class.
 It looks like this (example from GHC user guide):

 ```haskell
 instance (Eq a) => Eq (Foo a) where